 - Dual-layer cushioning

-- These insoles may be too thick and high-volume for comfort for some runners
+- May be too thick and high-volume for comfort for some runners

 6. Spenco Total Support Max